Tips about the Short Inca Trail Machu Picchu

 However, doing this trek is not easy, especially for those who are not usually used to exercise or physical effort.
-The Inca Trail route exceeds 4000 meters above sea level in some areas, so you must take some precautions that CuscoPeru.com will describe below.
+In some areas, the Inca Trail route exceeds 4000 meters above sea level, so you must take some precautions that CuscoPeru.com will describe below.

 Remember that the shorter your hike, the fewer objects you should carry so that the weight of your backpack does not interfere with your transfer.

 It does not matter how many days you are going to hike; the truth is that you will go from one altitude to another, and this implies that the weather (climate) will change; For this, the most convenient thing will be to wear comfortable clothes and in little quantity.
 For example:

 - Trekking shoes are necessary to avoid falling or slipping during the walk